preludetech/tutorial-getting-git/tutorial/18-deleting-files.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-6. Again, commit your changes:
+6. Again, commit your changes and push:

 ```
 git add .